CyrusOfEden/llegos/essays/01_09_2024_launch/tweets.md

 ![](./nested_contract_net.png)

 **Tweet 7**

-Jump into our GitHub repo to start exploring.
+Jump into the GitHub repo to start exploring.
 We're excited to see what incredible systems the community will create wih Llegos.
 Let's build the future together.

 https://github.com/CyrusOfEden/llegos